zencd/suspender/README.md

 - watch for tabs and suspend them after a timeout
 - remove screenshots from storage when tab closed
+- try inject ext's JS instead of the iframe

 ## todo options